 It’s worth noting that you’re never going to pay a huge amount more onto your water bill than you usually do, even if your incoming water is the hardest in the country.
 Many people see the small increase in their water bill as worth it for the clean drinking water produced by their water softener.

 You can use a water softener whenever you want.

 Perhaps you only want soft water for showering or for drinking.
 Maybe you’re fine with the hardness of your home’s water but you need to soften water in your RV or at a campsite.
-Or maybe you’re keen to use a water softener for all purposes inside your home.
+Or maybe you’re keen to use a water softener for well water.

 The choice is yours.